Hill of Oaks

 This drawing by Clifford Fleming-Williams in 1915 also shows a shed to the rear.

-Later additions included a twin hangar with a frontage of 120 feet and a depth of 80 feet, a cafe building and a dormitory block of 20 bedrooms.
+Later additions included a twin hangar to the south in 1916 with a frontage of 120 feet and a depth of 80 feet, also a cafe building and a dormitory block of 20 bedrooms.

 The Admiralty awarded a contract to train pilots, and in May 1916 requisitioned the seaplane school which was the first in the UK having been established in 1911.
 The headquarters of the Royal Naval Air Service at Windermere were relocated from Cockshott.